mx1001/boxcutter_manual/docs/faq.md

 ![faq](img/faq/f38.png)

-# Why am I experiencing crashes on mac?
+# Why am I experiencing crashes on Mac?

 When experiencing [crashes on Mac we need a crash report.](https://hardops-manual.readthedocs.io/en/latest/issues/#mac-help) However opening the terminal causes Blender to be stable.
 So it is hard to pinpoint.